sinsinkun/sinsinkun/README.md

 ## Welcome to My Github

+My name is (Jing)Chang Xiao, I am currently a Fullstack Developer at Mark43, a software provider for public safety agencies across the US.
+In this position I work with a wide variety of technologies, from SQL databases, Java backends, Docker containers, to ReactJS frontends.
+It has been a great learning experience, and to see how it all connects to form a complex network of custom built systems that would otherwise be handled by cloud providers like AWS or Azure.

-My name is (Jing)Chang Xiao, I am currently heading the development team at BrokerPocket, a private online platform for real estate agents to exchange listings and related information confidentially.
-In this position, I have gained a lot of experience not only with front end web development and back end architecture design, but also experience in project management and team leadership.
+Previously, I headed the development team at BrokerPocket, a private online platform for real estate agents to exchange listings and related information confidentially.
+In this position, I gained a lot of experience not only with front end web development and back end architecture design, but also experience in project management and team leadership.

 ### Contact Me